ceciliaagosta/1850965_Labmon/Student_doc.md

 The  container requires persistent storage to manage the item information effectively.
 This container depends on a database of item that includes details like item name, price, description, effect and sprite.

 ### EXTERNAL SERVICES CONNECTIONS
-The Item container connects to RabbitMQ for messaging between micro-services.
+The Item container does not connect to external services.

 ### MICROSERVICES: